rerun-io/rerun/docs/content/reference/cpp-sdk-cmake.md

 ## CMake configuration options

-The C++ SDK provides a hand full of configuration options.
+The C++ SDK provides a handful of configuration options.
-All of them come with meaningful defaults, so typically you don't have to change them, but they provide important hooks for more custom build setups.
+All of them come with meaningful defaults, so typically you don't have to change any of them, but they provide important hooks for more complex build setups.

 ### `RERUN_DOWNLOAD_AND_BUILD_ARROW`
 If enabled, will download a pinned version of the Apache Arrow C++ library and add it to the build.